Which country to choose for your first safari?

 Why not to go to Namibia for your first safari

 There’s no good reason not to visit Namibia when it comes to safaris.
-From very cheap self-drive safaris with scenic camping spots to high end luxury lodges for fly-in safaris – Namibia has it all.
-If you drive yourself you might be turned off by the vastness of the country and long distances spent on the road, but you can always upgrade to flights and select fly-in camps (if money isn’t the issue 😉 ).
-We loved the road trip as the drives through the endless mars-like landscapes felt like an adventure.
+From very affordable self-drive safaris with scenic camping spots to high end luxury lodges for fly-in safaris – Namibia has it all.
+If you drive yourself you might be challenged by the vastness of the country and long distances spent on the road, but you can always upgrade to flights and select fly-in camps (if money isn’t the issue 😉 ).
+We loved the road trip as the drives through the endless mars-like landscapes felt like a very remote adventure.

 Check our guide for 3 weeks in Namibia!